NuttaneeKnight/ServiceNow/changeManagement.md

 //MACD is the acronym to move, add, change, or delete services in the enterprise communication network.
 MACD full form is Move, Add, Change or Delete/Disconnection of services (M, A, C, D).
 MACD management can be a hassle for service providers as it involves manual provisioning and can cause delays in taking new services to market.
-- try to create change by impersonating the itil user on the pdi
+- try to create change by impersonating the itil user on the pdi -Standard change is a preapproved chage there is a template on the pdi but not sure what are we gonna do with our org.